The Hollywood Name Game: The Profound Impact of Movie Company Titles on the Industry

 🎬 What type of films do you want to create?
 Indie?
 Blockbusters?
 Documentaries?

-🎭 What emotions do you want to bring to mind?
+🎭 What emotions do you want to evoke?
 Nostalgia?
 Excitement?
-Business development?
+Innovation?

-A memorable production company name reflects your video marketing style.
+A great production company name reflects your storytelling style.

 Step 2: Play with Words & Themes